Take It Easy: Recordings

 The song was recorded at the Olympic Studios in London with producer Glyn Johns.
 Glenn Frey sings the lead vocal on the Eagles recording of "Take It Easy".
 Bass player Randy Meisner sings the harmony vocal in the second verse with Frey, with drummer Don Henley harmonizing in the chorus, on the line "Though we will never be here again.
 So open up, I'm climbin' in."
 Bernie Leadon provides the lead guitar and distinctive banjo parts, as well as harmony vocals.
 The track's producer Johns said: "On 'Take It Easy' I got Bernie to play double-time banjo; they all thought it was a bonkers idea but it worked.
 It was already a great song, but that one little thing made it different."

 In their early live performances, the Eagles start with an a cappella version of a verse from "Silver Dagger" that begins with "My daddy is a handsome devil..." as an intro to "Take It Easy".

 Jackson Browne recorded a version for his 1973 album For Everyman.
 Sneaky Pete Kleinow plays pedal steel and David Lindley (on electric guitar) teams up with Browne.
 Mickey McGee's percussion and the other instruments crossfade into the next track on the album, "Our Lady of the Well."

+"Nightingale" was originally going to be the non-LP B-side to "Take It Easy".
+By adding the Henley sung "Nightingale" to the album track list, the Frey-sung track "Get You in the Mood" was then dropped from the track listing and was made the non-LP B-side for the first single.
+This gave Frey three lead vocals instead of four on the final album and Henley two.